Harvest Moon: Friends of Mineral Town: Story and gameplay

 The player character in the game has no default name.
 In the opening sequences, the player is shown as a young boy living in the city, whose parents take him to see the country.
 During their trip, the player becomes lost, and finds himself on the farm of an old man in Mineral Town.
 The old man helps the player contact his parents, and offers to let him and his family stay for a few days, as he has no family of his own.
 The player's parents agree, and the player stays on the farm for a while.
 On the farm, the player plays with a girl who then becomes friends with him.
 After the player leaves Mineral Town, he continues to write letters to the old man.
 One day, when he has grown up, the letters from the old man suddenly stop.
 The player travels to Mineral Town, finding the farm neglected, and discovers the old man had died around half a year ago.
 The mayor of Mineral Town informs the player that in the farmer's will, he left the player the farm.
 The player decides to restore the farm, beginning the game.

 The player starts with several tools, and must earn money by clearing the large field on the farm and planting crops, mining, or foraging.
 This money may be used to buy other things, such as livestock, and to expand the farm.
 The social aspect of Harvest Moon: Friends of Mineral Town is a large part of the game.
 There are many villagers to befriend, and six bachelorettes available to marry.
 Befriending villagers allows the player to learn recipes and discover villager's histories, and marriage allows the player to have a son.
 The game offers connectivity with the Nintendo GameCube game Harvest Moon: A Wonderful Life using a link cable between the Game Boy Advance and Nintendo GameCube.

 The player begins with a dog that may be named.
 The dog starts as a puppy, but will be fully grown after two months.
 Shortly after meeting Barley for the first time, he will stop by the player's farm with a young horse and ask if they can take care of it.
-If the player accepts, Barley will return after a year, and may take the horse back if the player didn't show enough affection.
+If the player accepts, Barley will return after a year, and may take the horse back if the player did not show enough affection.
 There are three kinds of livestock: cows, chickens, and sheep.
 Cows produce milk (requires a milker to be gathered), chickens produce eggs, and sheep produce wool (requires shears to be gathered), which can be shipped off to be sold.
 As in every installment of the Story of Seasons series, shipping is added as a collection of crops, flowers, animal items and others.